Saint Patrick’s Day will come and go, but grab your green at 26 Cuna Street for the festive occasion.

-Nestled in the village of Knockcroghery in County Roscommon, Northern Ireland, clay pipes were forged for almost 3,000 years.
+Nestled in the village of Knockcroghery in County Roscommon, Republic of Ireland, clay pipes were forged for almost 3,000 years.
 Now they have been revived using traditonal and modern methods to bring these historic Irish Clay Pipes to you.
 In this video, Ethel Kelly breaks down the steps needed to forge these beautiful clay pipes that you can sit back and enjoy with a nice Guinness or whiskey on a perfect day.

 The heather is collected from the Perthshire hills of Scotland.
 The stems are then dried, shot-blasted to remove the bark and dyed various colors to reflect the hues and shades of the heather moors and stunning Scottish landscape.
 Stems of different colors and thickness are mixed and compressed into a block.
 Approximately 60 tons of pressure is required to press the stems together.
 The heather block is then cut into slices and individual pieces are cut, sanded, and shaped by skilled craft people before being lacquered to give the final finish.

 After the closure of the Waterford Crystal factories in Ireland in 2009, a team of master craftsmen came together & formed The Irish Handmade Glass Company.
 Located in the Kite Design Studios on Henrietta Street, in the heart of The Viking Triangle in Waterford City.

 Irishman Richard Joyce was fishing off Galway's Coast.
 He was to be married in one week.

 His boat capsized and he was enslaved.
 He made a ring during slavery: The Claddagh.